Electricity in Great Britain: Modes of production

-The UK Government energy policy had targeted a total contribution from renewables to achieve 10% by 2010, but it was not until 2012 that this figure was exceeded; renewable energy sources supplied 11.3% (41.3 TWh) of the electricity generated in the United Kingdom in 2012.

-The Scottish Government has a target of generating 17% to 18% of Scotland's electricity from renewables by 2010, rising to 40% by 2020.
+UK Government energy policy had targeted a total contribution from renewables to achieve 10% by 2010, but it was not until 2012 that this figure was exceeded; renewable energy sources supplied 11.3% (41.3 TWh) of the electricity generated in the United Kingdom in 2012.
+The Scottish Government had a target of generating 17% to 18% of Scotland's electricity from renewables by 2010, rising to 40% by 2020.

-The gross production of electricity was 393 TWh in 2004 which gave the 9th position in the world top producers in 2004.
+The gross production of electricity was 393 TWh in 2004, which gave the UK the 9th position in the world's top producers in that year.

-The 6 major companies which dominate the British electricity market ("The Big Six") are: EDF, Centrica (British Gas), E.ON, RWE npower, Scottish Power and Southern & Scottish Energy.

-The UK is planning to reform its Electricity Market.
-It has introduced a capacity mechanism and a Contract for Difference (CfD) subsidised purchase to encourage the building of new more environmentally friendly generation.
+Nationalisation plans are currently underway following the proposed introduction of Great British Energy subsequent to the 2024 King's Speech, which also oversaw increased dedication towards net-zero targets by 2050.
+This is further emphasised via GB Energy through heavy investment in renewable energy sources, such as tidal power and offshore windfarms.
+The future body also intends to operate and manage clean power projects at a state level, in contrast with private entities having done so for several years.

+Under the most recent estimates, the plan will amount to £8bn. for the government, a figure criticised by the opposition and media alike, although Energy Secretary Ed Miliband has claimed it will have an environmental impact in forwarding sustainability, as well as predicting that it will reduce average electricity thresholds by £1,400 universally.
+The entity will remain in preliminary stages before implementation of the Great British Energy Bill, whereupon it shall be established after royal assent given in accordance with the law of the United Kingdom.

-Gas and coal
+Gas

 Electricity produced with gas was 160 TWh in 2004 and 177 TWh in 2008.
 In both years the United Kingdom was the fourth highest producer of electricity from gas.
 In 2005 the UK produced 3.2% of the world total natural gas; ranking fifth after Russia (21.8%), United States (18%), Canada (6.5%) and Algeria (3.2%).
 In 2009 the UK’s own gas production was less and natural gas was also imported.

 Due to reducing demand in the late-2000s recession and high gas prices, in 2011 and 2012 over 2 GW of older, less efficient, gas generation plant was mothballed.

-On several occasions in May 2016, Britain burned no coal for electricity for the first time since 1882.
-Due to lower gas prices, economy of coal plants is strained, and 3 coal plants closed in 2016.
-On 21 April 2017, the mainland grid burnt no coal to make electricity for the first complete 24 hour period.
-And in spring/summer 2020 from 10 April, the UK grid ran for 68 days, without burning any coal.